liweinan/liweinan.github.io/_posts/2017-03-07-using-font-ligatures-in-daily-coding.md

 ![all_ligatures]({{ site.url }}/assets/all_ligatures.png)

 As the diagram shown above, the ligatures greatly improved the conciseness and readability of the symbols.
 There are many monospaced fonts that supports ligatures that we can use in our daily coding work.
-Here are some popular ones: _FiraCode_, _Hasklig_[^hasklig], _PragmataPro_[^pragmatapro].
+Here are some popular ones: _FiraCode_, _Hasklig_[^hasklig] and _PragmataPro_[^pragmatapro].

 [^hasklig]: [Hasklig - a code font with monospaced ligatures](https://github.com/i-tu/Hasklig)